 Podiatrist Foot & Ankle Surgeon & Board Certified Podiatrist located in Odessa, TX & Midland, TX

 If you love stylishly sculpted shoes, high heels, or shoes with pointed toes, you might eventually develop hammertoe if you wear them too often.
-At Permian Basin Foot and Ankle, located in Odessa, Midland, and Pecos, Texas, podiatrists Justin Brown, DPM, Joseph Morgan, DPM, Jordan Womack, DPM and their team treat hammertoe using several different approaches.
+At Permian Basin Foot and Ankle, located in Odessa, Midland, and Pecos, Texas, podiatrists Justin Brown, DPM, Jordan Womack, DPM and their team treat hammertoe using several different approaches.
 To find out more about hammertoe and its treatment, call your nearest Permian Basin Foot and Ankle office or book an appointment online today.

 Hammertoe develops when the muscles and ligaments supporting your toes are imbalanced, causing your toes to remain in a curled or bent position permanently.
 This can happen because of poorly-fitted shoes, traumatic injuries, or just the natural structure of your foot.

 Your middle three toes are the most likely to turn into hammertoes, but the condition can affect any of them.
 You might have just one hammertoe or several, and they can affect one or both of your feet.
 Women are more likely than men to develop hammertoe because they tend to wear tighter, pointier, and heeled styles of footwear.

 If you have hammertoe, you might find it difficult to flex your toes or move your foot in certain ways.
 Your toes can rub against each other or against the sides of your footwear, causing calluses and corns to form.
 These can be painful, so you might seek treatment for hammertoe once this happens.
 Generally, hammertoe by itself isn't painful and doesn't require treatment.

 How is hammertoe treated?